Monday, December 26, 2011

 My dad and I made these cookies a while back.
 I agree they were amazing, but a bit strange.
 We discovered that if you press em’ down half way through cooking it helps with the ‘fluffy-fall-apart-crumbliness”.
 I preferred pressing twice, but was veto’ed (?) and we did all of em’ just once.
 Just used a greased spoon.

-• Leah replied: — December 28th, 2011 @ 9:14 am
+• Leah December 28, 2011 at 9:14 am

 I’ll have to try that next time.
 I really liked the flavor, but the texture got me.
 Thanks for the tip!